Chey Tae-won

 Chey Tae-won (born December 3, 1960) is a South Korean billionaire businessman and the chairman of SK Group, the country's second largest conglomerate, that includes 186 subsidiaries such as SK Telecom, SK Hynix, and SK Innovation.
 Chey has been the chairman of the Korea Chamber of Commerce and Industry (KCCI) since March 2021.

 Chey is among the richest people in South Korea.
-In December 2024, Forbes estimated his net worth at US$1 billion and ranked him 24th richest in the country.
+In July 2026, Forbes estimated his net worth at US$4.7 billion.

 Early life

 Chey was born on December 3, 1960, in Suwon, Gyeonggi Province, South Korea as the eldest son of Chey Jong-hyun, chairman of Sunkyung Group (now SK Group).
 Chey attended Korea University where he received a bachelor's degree in physics, and later studied for a PhD in economics at University of Chicago, US, but did not finish.
 He joined SK Corp. as a manager, served as executive director of SK America, executive director of SK Corp. and vice president of SK Corp.
 After the death of Chey Jong-hyun, the former chairman, he took the post of SK chairman at the early age of 38 without a management dispute.
 It is reported that Chey Yoon-won, the son of founder Chey Jong-gun, appointed Chey Tae-won as the group leader, saying, "Tae-won is the best among our brothers."